Life Alert Review Summary

 The Life Alert system allows users to connect with their trained emergency response center dispatcher for help through pressing a help button that is worn as a necklace pendant or a wristband.
 The help button is wirelessly connected to a base console unit.
 Seniors can access this help anytime, 24 hours a day, 7 days a week.

-There is a 3-year contract to use the system.
+There is a 3-year contract to use the Life Alert service.
 That said, they do allow for cancellations under very stringent conditions, such as with official documentation when the user moves to a skilled nursing facility.
 These terms are spelled out in the contract, so be sure to read it carefully if you do sign up.

 An additional button for a second user in the house costs $49 one-time.
 Life Alert also offers an on-the-go mobile GPS button and a separate Help button for shower emergencies.